luquelab/GoldSim/docs/approach/index.md

 \end{align*}
 $$

-As a next step, we include fermentation as an anaerobic metabolism.
+As a next step, we include ethanol fermentation as an anaerobic metabolism:

+\ch{C6H12O6 ->[ ] 2 C2H6O + 2 CO2}

 For the sake of our argument (anaerobic vs aerobic metabolism) we will assume that fermentation happens at twice the rate as respiration occurs:

 $$
 \begin{align*}